leanprover-community/mathzoo/README.md

 - an informal statement of the problem (if not easily accessible online)
 - links to any proofs consulted during the formalization
 - ideally: detailed comments aligning an informal proof to the formal one

+Note: the `-- #mathlib YYYY-MM-DD <commit>` header will be added automatically to files that break when updating mathlib, by the script [update_mathlib.py](/scripts/update_mathlib.py).